-One thing I didn't think about was inflation and how much stuff will cost in 15 or 20 years.
-After all, looking 20 years into the future you can bet that the \$50K that looks like a good annual income now will certainly have to be larger to buy the same things then as it does today.
+One thing I didn't think about when I started looking at retirement was inflation and how much stuff will cost in 15 or 20 years.
+After all, looking 20 years into the future is difficult, but you can bet that the \$50K that looks like a good annual income now will certainly have to be larger to buy the same things as it does today.

-But what's inflation going to be through the years?
+What inflation is going to be through the years is anybody's guess.
 Any figure you come up with is probably good enough to get you through the first year of retirement.
 What impact will it have over the 40 years after that?

 Where are you going to live?
 With luck, the mortgage will be paid off so all you have to worry about for housing is property taxes and maintenance.

 Maybe you can sell out and downsize into a smaller place in a warmer climate.
 Sure beats having to shovel snow at age 70, even if it is further away from family and friends.
 Besides, you don't see the kids that much any more and they can always come for a visit.

 You should probably think about insurance, too.
 You're probably insured under group policies through work for disability, life, and health coverage right now.
 In fact, your employer probably kicks in all or part of or maybe even the entire premium for that wonderful insurance.

 If you retire, you might lose that insurance coverage.
 Then what happens to your spouse and family if you're inconsiderate enough to die at a young age?
 How will you pay for a major illness or hospitalization and all of the attendant physician's bills if (heaven forbid) you should become permanently disabled?